Odivelas: Historical highlights

 The most famous monument in Odivelas is the women's Convent of Saint Denis of Odivelas, founded by King Dinis I around 1295.
 Many famous religious women lived in the convent, which was frequently visited by Kings and Queens (indeed, several Kings had illegitimate sons with the nuns).
 The Gothic convent was very much damaged in the 1755 Lisbon earthquake, but the apse has survived, as well as the tomb of King Dinis and his daughter, Princess Maria Afonso.
 The Convent also has interesting architecture in Manueline and Baroque styles.

-The Convent, which is open for tourists, has become the Instituto de Odivelas, a school for girls sponsored by the Ministry of Defense of Portugal.

 Another interesting sight is the Odivelas Memorial, a curious, early 14th century monument.
 It carries a coat-of-arms of Portugal in the late 15th century style, when the monument may have been restored.
 The purpose of this monument is not exactly known, but it may have been erected to mark the arrival of the body of King Dinis in Odivelas, to be buried in the Convent.

 In the early 18th century, King John V, ordered the construction of an aqueduct to transport water from the parish of Caneças to the city of Lisbon, which suffered from chronic lack of water.
 The Águas Livres Aqueduct, which began to operate in 1748, is one of the masterpieces of ancient Portuguese engineering.

+In Pontinha the command post of the Armed Forces Movement that led the 1974 Carnation Revolution is now a museum.